 It may be helpful to divide living life after total stomach removal into three phases: (1) pre-surgery, (2) the first 12 months after surgery, and (3) 13 months after surgery and beyond.

 Before surgery, you need to research and plan your eating and recovery.
 This should help make your recovery easier.
+I wrote a web application where people can find recipes written by people who do not have a stomach.
+The application calculates a food label for each recipe to help you make better food decisions.

 After the first 12 months, you will likely need to continue with many of your lifestyle adjustments, including this new art of eating.
 Plus, you will need to monitor your vitamin and mineral levels to make sure you are absorbing enough nutrition to stay healthy in the long term.